Exchange your foreign Driving Licence

 Concluding the Exchange Process.

-Once all the above requirements have been satisfied, Transport Malta shall provide the applicant with the new licence counterpart at the counter.
-When the driving licence card is fully processed, the applicant shall be informed and asked to collect it and, in the case of driving licences issued in the EU or EEA or Switzerland or UAE, relinquish the original driving licence.
+Once all the above requirements have been satisfied, Transport Malta shall provide the applicant with the new licence counterpart with all the respective and equivalent details and expiry dates at the counter.
+When the driving licence card is fully processed, the applicant will either receive it by post or shall be informed and asked to collect it.
+In the case of driving licences issued in the EU or EEA (Norway, Iceland and Liechtenstein) or Switzerland , UAE or United Kingdom, the applicant shall relinquish the original driving licence.

 Licence Validity Periods and Applicable Fees